maherharb/MATE-T580/project_info.md

 ## Topics

-The following is a list of topics that would be appropriate for the capstone project:
+Here is a list of topics that would be appropriate for the capstone project:

 Number | Description | Assigned to
 -------|------------| -----------